Ghost (1990 film): Legacy

-The pottery wheel scene became widely known, and has been cited as "one of the most iconic moments of '90s cinema."
-It has also been parodied frequently, such as in The Naked Gun 2½: The Smell of Fear (of which Jerry Zucker served as an executive producer; it was directed by his brother David Zucker), the short British animated film Wallace and Gromit: A Matter of Loaf and Death and US TV series Two and a Half Men.
+The pottery wheel scene became widely known and has been cited as "one of the most iconic moments of '90s cinema."
+It has also been parodied frequently, such as in The Naked Gun 2½: The Smell of Fear (of which Jerry Zucker served as an executive producer; it was directed by his brother David Zucker), the short British animated film Wallace and Gromit: A Matter of Loaf and Death and US TV series Two and a Half Men, and Euphoria, in which Rue Bennett (Zendaya) and Jules Vaughn (Hunter Schafer) recreate the scene in the episode "You Who Cannot See, Think of Those Who Can".

 The film inspired a musical stage version, Ghost: The Musical.
 The show had its world premiere in Manchester, UK, in March 2011 before transferring to London from June 2011 and having its premiere on July 19, 2011.
 On November 13, 2010, Paramount and Shochiku released a Japanese remake of Ghost, titled Ghost: In Your Arms Again (ゴースト もういちど抱きしめたい, Gōsuto Mouichido Dakishimetai).
 The remake stars Nanako Matsushima, South Korean actor Song Seung-heon, and veteran actress Kirin Kiki.
 In this film, the ghost is a woman, played by Matsushima.

-On January 17, 2023, it was revealed by Vanity Fair that Channing Tatum and his company, Free Association, acquired the rights to the film from Paramount.
+On January 17, 2023, it was revealed by Vanity Fair that Channing Tatum and his company Free Association acquired the rights to the film from Paramount.
 Tatum announced plans to produce and star in a remake of the film, with himself cast in Swayze's role.

 The 2023 BET+ original film The Reading pays tribute with an Easter egg, naming a minor character Oda M. Brown.